 - 1.)
 Wiring should be 75°C or higher insulated copper, with the appropriate voltage and current rating. - 2.)
-Chassis ground must be connected to the ground of the premises wiring system, in accordance with NEC and local codes.
+Chassis ground must be connected to the ground of the wiring system, in accordance with NEC and local codes.
 Connection must be made using a wire conductor. - 3.)
-Terminal TB-I & J25 wire range is 30-12 AWG, tightening torque is 4.4 IN-LB (0.5 NM). - 4.)
-Operating current transformers with the secondary winding open can result in a high voltage across the secondary terminals which may be dangerous to personnel or equipment.
+Terminal TB -I & J25 wire range is 30 -12 AWG, tightening torque is 4.4 IN -LB (0.5 NM). - 4.)
+Operating current transformers with the secondary winding open can result in a high voltage across the secondary terminals which may be dangerous to personnel or equipment. - 5.)
+On the 225 amp units J25 to be called J7.